b-lukaszuk/BS_wJ_eng/contents/regex.md

 Pretty good, here `{i, j}` means between `i` and `j` (inclusive - inclusive) occurrences of the previous token (`\d`). `{, j}` stands for 0 to `j` and `{i, }` stands for `i` or more.
-Therefore, we only match 1 or more digits in a line, so it seems that we are finally there.
-Well, not quite, right now we got no way to tell do the digits denote money or years (they're from file `loremDollarsDates.txt`).
+Therefore, we only match 1 or more digits in a row, so it seems that we are finally there.
+Well, not quite, right now we got no way to tell which digits denote money and which years (they're from file `loremDollarsDates.txt`).

 Let's try to change our regex a bit to extract only dollars.